Police community support officer: Germany

+India

+In India the federal states determine the individual policing roles that can be handed over to volunteers.
+In the state of West Bengal, after 2012, around 120,000 personnel were inducted as contractual 'Civic Volunteers' to assist the police with minor law and order duties like traffic management, managing helpdesks, crowd control etc. There have been several debates about the recrtuiment, training and usefulness of these volunteers.
+Several civic volunteers have been accused of excesses and crimes.

 Poland

 Straż Miejska (City guard) are municipal police officers who like British PCSOs have limited powers and are not as well armed as fully powered officers but are known to be equipped with batons, handcuffs, tear gas launchers and more recently tasers.
 There are also plans to allow them to carry handguns of a lesser calibre that the Polish National Police carry.

 In the event of a major incident, they must request the aid of an officer of the National Police.

 Spain

 In some areas of Spain that are unable to have a local municipal police, their function is performed by the Guardia Civil or autonomous Community force who are assisted by officers known as "Vigilantes Municipales" who are uniformed municipal employees with limited powers.